geothomaslee/RF_Scripts/README.md

 Processing helps make the traces ready for input into Iterdecon.
 ReceiverFunctions contains scripts for feeding the data into Iterdecon.
 Post-processing helps organize the data to make it easier to work with, including stacking by station.
 All of these are done in Bash.

-Visualizing contains Python scripts that can help plot receiver functions in various ways to help visualize the data.
+Visualizing contains Python scripts that can plot receiver functions in various ways to help visualize the data.